jess-of-the-woods/data-visualisation/notes.md

 -[x] get labels rendering on donutChart
--[ ] get all tweets from a user, graph by hashtag (love Tabby) -[x] geocodes for auckland.. rotorua etc. & drop down select on form

-ak : 36.8621448,174.5852818
+-[ ] get all tweets from a user, graph by hashtag (love Tabby) -[x] geocodes for auckland.. rotorua etc. & drop down select on form -[ ] rename getUserInputFromPieClicks file, possibly move a bunch of code from index.js into it (and require into index.js) ak : 36.8621448,174.5852818
 rotorua: 38.1856945,176.0371285,